Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/smoothed-dataset/README.md

 where * is the value set for the smoothing window.
 Each file contains all the smoothed vehicle trajectories for the following times respectively 7:50 am - 8:05 am, 8:05 am - 8:20 am, 8:20 am - 8:35 am

+In addition, you can find three plot images displaying x & y, accelration and velocity before and after smoothing for a sample car from the dataset.

 ### File Structure